Other Native American Day

 History and Origin of Native American Day

 This special holiday dates back to 1939.
 California Governor Culbert Olsen dedicated this day as American Indian Day.
 The state of Nevada soon followed suit.
 As people learned the word “Indian” was derogatory, the name of this holiday was changed.
-The date was also changed.
+The date to celebrate this holiday was also changed.

 In 1968, then Governor Ronald Reagan made a resolution which was passed in the state Assembly declaring the fourth Friday in September as Native American Day.
 Nevada also made this an official holiday.
 Over the years, the popularity of this holiday grew and became popular across the country.